 Reading Ahead supports young people and adults by changing their perception of reading, opening up opportunities and building their confidence.

-Run through public libraries, adult learning organisations, colleges and workplaces, Reading Ahead invites participants to pick six reads and record, rate and review them in a diary in order to get a certificate.
+Run through public libraries, adult learning organisations, colleges, workplaces and prisons, Reading Ahead invites participants to pick six reads and record, rate and review them in a diary in order to get a certificate.
 The programme isn't just about books - it's about newspapers, magazines and websites too.
 The new name reflects this to help those for whom books might be a barrier to joining in.

 Reading Ahead facts